JJDoleweerd/EmbeddedFirmwarePractice/README.md

 ADC DMA Tutorial Project: Description To Be Added

-ADC Interrupt Tutorial Project: Description To Be Added
+ADC Interrupt Tutorial Project: C Based project using the HAL library to read the values of a potentiometer.

 ADC Continuous Conversion Tutorial Project: Description To Be Added